*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 You need to decide for yourself how frequently you want to monitor your competitor prices and scrape the web data.

 A company like Amazon does it almost constantly.
-A smaller business may opt for weekly.
-Depending on your products, your competition, and the situation, you may go for every X minutes, hours or days, or weekly, monthly, quarterly, or annually.
+Smaller businesses may opt for weekly.
+Depending on your products, your competition, the market, and the situation, you may go for every X minutes, hours or days, or weekly, monthly, quarterly, or annually.

-Find what works best for you, but keep in mind that the fresher the data, the better.
+Find what works best for you, but keep in mind that the fresher the data, the better for your company.

 Step 4.
 Gather the URLs